SupaM1/SupaM1/README.md

 - 👋 Hi, I’m @SupaM1
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-Python and PowerShell
+Python, PowerShell and UNIX
 - 💞️ I’m looking to collaborate on ...